 5. Deal with losses of mutual friendships maturely

 Often separating couples lose a group of friends and colleagues in the process of separating.
 “The shock of ‘this is what I’ve lost’ and the grief side of the change… can mean huge social changes, losing your partner as well as their extended family or having to move homes or changing your work situation” adds to discomfort within the situation.
 Avoid expecting your friends or colleagues to take sides, Tarnya suggests that sometimes “we can’t change something that we may think is unfair.
 But if it can’t be changed, continuing to rally against that only just causes you more pain and suffering”.
 Accepting what is and focusing on what you can control, letting friends know you want a peaceful separation and that you can both continue your own friendships if they choose to.

-Getting divorced does not need to be the same as the movies, or heard from your neighbour.
-There is a better way, and a Guided Separation ™ allows couples to engage with a legally-qualified Mediator to help you reach a fair agreement.
+Getting divorced does not need to be the same as the movies.
+There is a better way.
+Guided Separation allows couples to engage with a legally-qualified Mediator to help them reach a fair agreement.
 Mediation is a process whereby an independent third party helps both parties to find a resolution that is mutually acceptable.
-To find out if a mediator assisting you through Guided Separation ™ might be right for your situation, take our free Q&A here and know all your options.
+To find out if a Mediator assisting you through Guided Separation might be right for your situation, take our free 3-minute Q&A here and know all your options.

 Tarnya Davis is a clinical and forensic psychologist based in Newcastle, NSW and Heather is a Clinical Psychologist on the Central Coast, NSW.